attilalearning/reflections/lesson_3_reflections_prompts.md

     check to see the changes and the branches (graph).
 Then, we can decide if any merging is needed and can proceed if so.

+#How would you collaborate without using Git or GitHub?
+What would be easier, and what would be harder?#

+    Should there be no GitHub, we would invent one! :D

+    Well, without GitHub, we could perhaps use zip files & ftp servers?
+    This would take more time since we would need to pack, upload, then someone else would need to download, unpack, check for changes, do the merging etc. All mergings into the master or main stream would need to be done by the code's owner?
+I can't think of anything that would be easier by not having GitHub.